GryNagel/MixedRealityDevelopment/1-Getting-started/TASK1.md

 *Diagnostics* might be useful when testing our application, so leave that checked.

+## Set Unity build settings
+Go to **File -> Build settings**, double click on Universal Windows Platform and click on Switch platform.

 Next we need take care of some of the project settings in Unity.
 Go to **File -> Build settings** and click **Add open scenes**.
 This will make sure our scene is included when we build the application later.

+## The last few settings
 A couple of settings in the Unity settings is also needed.
 Go to **Edit -> Project settings -> Player**.

 Under **Publishing** settings change the package name.
 This is the unique name for your application that the HoloLens uses.
 If you don’t change it and load two different applications they will overwrite each other.